 - Take your horse off pasture when the grass is stressed and producing too much sugar.
-This happens in early spring and fall, when there are growth spurts of grass.
+This happens in early spring and fall when there are growth spurts of grass.
 It also happens when nights are cool (below about 40) and days are warm.
-Hot afternoon sun also stresses out pastures.
+The hot afternoon sun also stresses out pastures.
 So does mowing to a degree.
-Learn what type of grass your horse is eating, how and when it grows, and turn out accordingly.
+Learn what type of grass your horse is eating, how and when it grows, and turnout accordingly.
 More on the NSC (“sugar”) values of grass and how they fluctuate here.

 Haynets and slow feeders are important.